67372a/LoRA_Easy_Training_Scripts/README.md

 # Updates

+## 4/13/2025 IMPORTANT
+- IMPORTANT: Fixed defect related to Lycoris bypass mode It came to my attention when I was looking through lycoris code to make enhancements, that the bypass_mode arg was not being properly handled, if you did not explicitly pass false, it would be None, and end up resolving to TRUE.
+This would end up bypassing weight decomposition for DoRA, as there exists no logic, despite original author's documentation, that it should be overridden to false.
+Now, i have fixed this in my fork so that bypass mode defaults to FALSE, and if dora is enabled, it will also be forced to false.
+This may have significant effects how training behaves in cases where bypass_mode was being erroneously being enabled, especially DoRA!

+In essence, during the forward pass, weight decomposition for DoRA was not being applied, the bypass route would also not apply DoRA style network decay if set.

+So, all DoRAs trained without explictly setting bypass_mode to false (which I doubt post people would do) were not trained correctly / fully, as such, the full benefits were not realized.

+## 1/28/2025 -> 4/13/2025
+- Bunch of things, will try to compile

 ## 1/28/2025 IMPORTANT
 - Apply float32 tiny as eps to Scaled Quadratic loss
 - **Fix adaptive gradient clipping in layer mode, was incorrectly amplifying gradients smaller than the parameter, not clipping ones larger.**